powerline/powerline/docs/source/configuration.rst

     color, and the value is one of the following:

     * A cterm color index.
-    * A list of two integers, where the first integer is a cterm color index, and the second is an RGB/hex color.
+    * A list with a cterm color index and a hex color string (e.g. ``[123, "aabbcc"]``).
 This is useful for colorschemes that use colors that aren't available in color terminals.

 ``groups``
     .. _config-colorscheme-groups: